kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 **Everything I've written here is a brain dump (like the rest of my posts) and I have not had a look at other people's opinions yet.**

-### What is diversity?
-Why is it such a popular topic right now?
+### What is diversity in the context of the tech industry?
-What I think it is: How many different backgrounds the workforce is made up of.
+What I think it is: Having a range of different backgrounds (gender, culture, etc.) in the tech industry.
+* There is not a great representation of the human population working in this industry.

+### Why does it matter?
-Diversity in the technology/software industry is a popular topic right now because people have noticed that there is not a great representation of the human population working in this industry.
-Why is this important?
-As long as we hire the best programmers everything should be fine right?
+* As long as we hire the best programmers everything should be fine right?

-Some study (to find source) - a team of high performers vs. a team of diverse people from different backgrounds showed that the diverse team produced greater results.
+* Some study (to find source) - a team of high performers vs. a team of diverse people from different backgrounds showed that the diverse team produced greater results.
 Not sure if true and I need to read up on the results of this and how they conducted this experiment.

-I believe we do need more diversity in the tech industry because having a workforce which is more representative of your customer base is incredibly valuable.
+* I believe we do need more diversity in the tech industry because having a workforce which is more representative of your customer base is incredibly valuable.
 If I hire people who only love to code and have no actual knowledge of who they're building their software for, how are they going to build software that their customers find useful?
 Then you might say, that's the BA's job right?
 Well now you're limiting the creativity of the design up to a few people - your BAs, UX designers and product managers.
 Imagine how much more awesome the product could be if everyone understood the customer or *is* the customer.

-I do not believe we should just hire the best programmers - this gives you a very narrow vision.
-They may be the best programmers at the time, but if they are not invested in the long run your company is going to go down.
-I believe we need to hire people based on their potential and passion for the industry.
+### How should we do it?
+* Hire based on potential and passion for the industry.

-I'm not sure if we should be specifically hunting out females/other minorities in the industry though.
-We definitely should not lower the bar for them either.
-However, we should have things in place to make it so they will succeed and have fulfulling careers.
+* We shouldn't be specifically hunting out females/other minorities in the industry.
+* We definitely should not lower the bar for them either.

-If we want to bring more diversity into the industry, we need to start from an earlier age.

-We also have problems with retaining females in the industry.
+* We should increase retention - I remember reading some article about how women were leaving the engineering industry within X number of years.
+(TODO: find source)
+* We need to start from an earlier age - part of the problem is ingrained within our culture.
+Possibly the hobbies we encourage, or the mannerisms we expect women to have.

 TODO: Have a look at books/articles.